briankendall/missionControlFullDesktopBar/README.md

 If the "wiggle" method doesn't work consistently, try increasing the wiggle duration, using options like: `-d -m wiggle -w 200`.
 If 200 ms doesn't work, try gradually increasing it until you find a value that does work consistently.

 If it's still not working, you may be SOL.
 You can create an issue for the project, but I can't guarantee I'll be able to fix it.
 The bug you experience may not be the slightest bit reproduceable on my or anyone else's system, or it may be an unavoidable consequence of how this app works.

+Or you can use [forceFullDesktopBar](https://github.com/briankendall/forceFullDesktopBar), which I think works a lot better.
+It does require disabling System Integrity Protection, but if you made it this far, do you really feel you need it turned on anyway?

 ## Why?